symfony/symfony-docs/cookbook/logging/channels_handlers.rst

                     path:     "%kernel.logs_dir%/security.log"
                     channels: [security]

-                # an example of *not* logging security channel messages
+                # an example of *not* logging security channel messages for this handler
                 main:
                     # ...
                     # channels: ["!security"]